aminforouzandehmehr/protein-variant-effect/README.md

 # protein-variant-effect

-A compact, reproducible baseline for predicting **protein variant effects from sequence** — built as a clean ML pipeline rather than a state-of-the-art predictor.
+A compact, reproducible baseline for predicting **protein variant effects from sequence**, built as a clean ML pipeline rather than a state-of-the-art predictor.
 It handles both clinical pathogenicity (Benign/Pathogenic classification) and deep-mutational-scanning (DMS) fitness (regression), with multiple feature modes and rigorous, leakage-aware evaluation.